 When I interviewed Sophia Treyger for my Embracing Intensity Podcast, she was at the very beginning of her own journey of saying no.

 I recently attended an Intimacy Soiree with Sophia Treyger about what we have manifested in our lives, and she talked about finding the relationship she had always been looking for, so eloquently expressed in this blog post.
 One key factor for her was saying no to the opportunities that were just OK, so that she could leave room for the big yes!
 Connecting deeply with herself enabled her to connect even more deeply with others, including in her relationship and her thriving Intimacy Soiree community.
-If you are in the Porland, OR area, I highly recommend you attend on of Sophia’s Events, you can find a link to the next one here, or join her page on Facebook for future events.
+If you are in the Porland, OR area, I highly recommend you attend on of Sophia’s Events.
 She has a gift for bringing out deeply intimate conversations!

 I too found that taking a break from dating is what led me to my marriage, and being selective with whom I spend my time is the key to maintaining my energy.